PwnJustRight/CSD3120-TP-05/README.md

 ![VR button](readme_assets/images/vr_button_tut.png)

 Alternatively, connect your Quest 2 to your computer or laptop and play it on the browser!
-(TODO: again, double check testing for this)

 ## How to play